 • Cotton can be recycled from pre-consumer (post-industrial) and post-consumer cotton waste.
 Pre-consumer waste comes from any excess material produced during the production of yarn, fabrics and textile products.
 For example, selvage from weaving and fabric remnants from factory cutting rooms.
 On the other hand, post-consumer waste comes from discarded textile products.
 For example, used apparel and home textiles.

 During the recycling process, the cotton waste is first sorted by type and colour and then processed through stripping machines that break the yarns and fabric into smaller pieces before pulling them apart into the fiber.
 The mix is carded several times in order to clean and mix the fibers before they are spun into new yarns.
 The resulting staple fiber is shorter than the original fiber length, meaning, it is more difficult to spin.
 Recycled cotton is, therefore, often blended with virgin cotton fibers to improve the yarn strengths.
 Commonly, not more than 30% recycled cotton content is used in the finished yarn or fabric.
 Since waste cotton is often already dyed, re-dyeing may not be necessary.
 Cotton is an extremely resource intense crop in terms of water, pesticides and insecticides.
 This means that using recycled cotton can lead to significant savings of natural resources and reduce pollution from agriculture.
 In fact, recycling one tonne of cotton can save 765 cubic metres of water.
-This ensures that the wastage is curbed and environment-friendly methods are adopted.
+This ensures that the wastage is curbed, and environment-friendly methods are adopted.

-• Silk is the basic raw material that is required in the production of the Thirubuvanam silk sarees and the process of seri-culture is carried out to meet the demands for silk saree production.
+• Silk is the basic raw material that is required in the production of the Thirubuvanam silk sarees, and the process of seri-culture is carried out to meet the demands for silk saree production.
 In the process of seri-culture, waste is often generated that must be utilized and disposed of appropriately to ensure zero wastage or pollution.
 Various techniques can be used for the treatment of these silk wastes such as degumming, boiling, beating and opening, carding, and combing drawing and spinning, to produce various other products like embroidery and knitting silks, ribbons, silk cords, cheap silk dresses and polished goods.

 • Another form of wastage that takes place during the production of cotton sarees is that of the water left after the dyeing of the yarn.
 Most of the time, chemical dyes are used for dyeing the yarn, the water then left is polluted and harmful since it contains chemicals.
 A lack of proper waste disposal techniques makes it worst and contributes to environmental pollution and water wastage.